Kwadwo Baah: Watford

-On 1 February 2021, Baah was close to signing a pre-contract agreement with Manchester City, however the deal collapsed.
+On 1 February 2021, Baah was close to signing a pre-contract agreement with Manchester City, however the deal later collapsed.
 Having undergone a medical with Watford at the end of April and a fee of £125,000 agreed, he officially joined the club on 17 May ahead of their return to the Premier League.

-On 13 August 2024, Baah made his debut for Watford in a 5–0 EFL Cup win against MK Dons.
+On 13 August 2024, three years after signing for the club, Baah made his debut for Watford in a 5–0 EFL Cup win against MK Dons.
 He came on as a substitute for Rocco Vata in the 62nd minute and marked his debut by scoring just two minutes later.

 Fortuna Düsseldorf (loan)

-On 29 July 2022, Baah joined 2.
+On 29 July 2022, Baah joined a German club for the first time, signing for 2.
 Bundesliga club Fortuna Düsseldorf on loan for the 2022–23 season.

 Burton Albion (loan)

 On 18 August 2023, Baah joined EFL League One club Burton Albion on loan for the 2023–24 season.

 International career

 On 29 March 2021, Baah made his debut for England U18s during a 2–0 win away to Wales at the Leckwith Stadium.
 He was also called up to take part in an England U19s training camp in May 2021 at St George's Park.

 Baah was called up by Germany for the first time to represent their U19 side against Slovakia under-19's on 6 October 2021, followed by games against Portugal and the Netherlands youth squads.